-"There are lots of reasons that I give to William & Mary.
+"There are lots of reasons why I give to William & Mary.
 Here are three.

 First, I give because I love The College.
 It's the place I grew up, the place I became "me," the place I made lifelong friends.
 I give back, grateful for what The College has given to me.

 Second, I give because the world has changed.
 Economies have changed — costs have changed.
-My middle class background was good enough to send me to school for four years and to allow me to graduate debt free.
-My brother was also at William and Mary during those years — he stayed three additional years for law school and walked away without debt, too.
+My middle-class background was good enough to send me to school for four years and to allow me to graduate debt-free.
+My brother was also at William & Mary during those years — he stayed three additional years for law school and walked away without debt, too.
 That's not the case for middle class students any more.
-Those of us who can support scholarships have the opportunity to help students manage the costs of a world class education.
+Those of us who can support scholarships have the opportunity to help students manage the costs of a world-class education.

-Third, I've had the opportunity to get to know many of the fine folks who "run" The College.
+Third, I've had the opportunity to get to know many of the fine folks who run the College.
 They worry about stretching the dollars that are available.
-I know without doubt that an investment in William and Mary will be well spent, endowments will be well invested.
-These professionals care about The College and make sure that a dollar given to William and Mary makes a difference."
+I know without doubt that an investment in William & Mary will be well spent, endowments will be well invested.
+These professionals care about the College and make sure that every dollar given to William & Mary makes a difference."

 "I give because I want to make a difference.
-I give of my time, talent and treasure to the College of William & Mary because of the extraordinary William & Mary friends, professors, leaders and opportunities that have shaped my life."
+I give of my time, talent and treasure to the College because of the extraordinary William & Mary friends, professors, leaders and opportunities that have shaped my life."

-The Women and Philanthropy Leadership Circle, whose members have personally demonstrated a deep commitment to William & Mary through exceptional private support and service to the university, is charged with helping to grow alumnae engagement and philanthropy.
+The Women and Philanthropy Leadership Circle, which is composed of members who have personally demonstrated a deep commitment to William & Mary through exceptional private support and service to the university, is charged with helping to grow alumnae engagement and philanthropy.
 The vision is for women to represent 50 percent of volunteer leaders and private giving by 2020.

 William & Mary is at the forefront of universities who recognize the importance of women and philanthropy and who are actively working to find innovative ways to engage women and to increase their philanthropic support.
 Developing a structure that encourages alumnae to have a personally fulfilling connection to alma mater will be instrumental to this effort.

-William & Mary’s success will depend greatly on the work of the Women and Philanthropy Leadership Circle who will guide and define the creation of this infrastructure.
+William & Mary’s success will depend greatly on the work of the Women and Philanthropy Leadership Circle.
 The group’s work will help to distinguish William & Mary as a leader among institutions committed to celebrating women and the vital role they play in the university and her future.